During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 The young people visible on the shore in the center of the photo were students from College of the Holy Cross, who had brought their college pennant with them and were debating whether to leave the pennant on the closest ice floe.
 They decided instead to take turns jumping into the freezing water and swimming a few strokes to the floe; after “tagging” it, they retreated quickly to the sunny rock to regain their breath and dry out.

 My son, himself a hardy college student from Minnesota, joined them and gave it a go for the honor of MSU.
-After he climbed out, seconds later, and could speak again, he confessed: “That is not what I expected it to be.”
-Once dried out back and in his usual cheerful mood, he decided: “The Old Man should have tried it.”
+After he climbed out, seconds later, and could speak again, he confessed: “That is not what I expected it to be!”
+Once dried out and back in his usual cheerful mood, he decided: “The Old Man should have tried it.”
 I had to smile.
-“The Old Man did try it, in 2007,” I responded.
-“It was a different lake, of course, and you weren’t there.
-And I’m glad nobody was there, because you could have heard me yell a mile away.”
+“The Old Man did try it, once, years ago,” I responded.
+“It was just a tiny pond on a mountain, with no ice.
+But when I jumped in, you could have heard me yell a mile away.”

 The forecast for that evening was for clear skies, and I had toyed with the idea of staying in the high country till after nightfall.
 I could picture in my mind how the scene might look under moonlight.
 Alas, my spirit was willing but my body was not so much.
 After our trek, my lower back was telling me to pack it in for the day.
 If you’re considering a night trek in Glacier, there are many primitive backcountry campgrounds; unfortunately, none lie close to Grinnell Glacier.
 Would-be night hikers in the upper Swiftcurrent valley should be experienced trekkers—and should travel in groups, not solo.